davexat/Client_Segmentation_Dashboard/README.md

 ### **1. Data Preparation and Cleaning**

-- Removal of duplicate or inconsistent records.
+- Identifies and removes inconsistencies such as null values, duplicates, and negative entries.
-- Standardization of numerical variables to improve clustering accuracy.
+- Standardizes numerical variables and processes categorical data to ensure data quality.
-- Transformation of categorical variables into numerical formats where applicable.

 ### **2. Exploratory Data Analysis (EDA)**

-- Identification of key behavioral patterns in the dataset.
+- Identifies key patterns and correlations through statistical analysis.
-- Visualization of statistical distributions and feature correlations.
+- Uses visualization techniques to highlight potential clustering features.

 ### **3. Clustering Method Selection**

-- Testing multiple clustering algorithms and assessing performance with silhouette and Davies-Bouldin scores.
+- Compares multiple clustering algorithms based on performance metrics.
-- Selection of the optimal clustering model based on data characteristics.
+- Selects the optimal method according to data characteristics and cluster separation quality.

 ### **4. Clustering Implementation**

-- Application of the chosen clustering model to segment customers.
+- Applies the chosen clustering algorithm to segment customers into distinct groups.
-- Evaluation of cluster cohesiveness and separation through statistical and visual methods.
+- Validates results using statistical methods and visual assessments.

 ### **5. Cluster Analysis and Labeling**

-- In-depth analysis of each cluster’s distinguishing traits.
+- Profiles each customer segment based on common traits and behaviors.
-- Assignment of meaningful labels for enhanced interpretability.
+- Assigns descriptive labels to clusters for interpretability and business usability.

 ### **6. Dashboard Development**

-The dashboard enables stakeholders to:

-- Analyze general statistics and key segmentation metrics.
+- Displays general statistics and key segmentation insights.
-- Interact dynamically with customer clusters.
-- Compare different groups through an intuitive UI.
+- Allows interactive exploration of customer clusters and direct comparisons between segments.

 ---